Chia-Network/chia-docs/docs/01introduction/chia-system-overview.md

 While "XCH" is a convenient way to denominate Chia coins, the blockchain only knows about _mojos_.
 These are the smallest denomination of Chia's coins.
 Each mojo is worth one trillionth (1/1,000,000,000,000) of an XCH.

 ### Timelord nodes
-Timelord nodes broadcast _proofs of time_ (explained in [Section 3.3](/docs/03consensus/vdfs "Section 3.3: VDFs")) around every 9 seconds.
-This is equivalent to drawing and broadcasting the winning numbers in an ongoing lottery.
+Timelord nodes broadcast _proofs of time_ (explained in [Section 3.3](/docs/03consensus/vdfs "Section 3.3: VDFs")) around every nine seconds.
+This is equivalent to selecting and broadcasting the winning numbers in an ongoing lottery.
 When a farmer has a valid proof of space, they win the current lottery drawing.
-This allows them to process the highest-paying transactions in the mempool into a new block.
+This allows them to process the highest-paying transactions from the mempool into a new block.
 They then broadcast this block to the rest of the network.
-Around one out of every three blocks contain transactions.
+Around one out of every three blocks contains transactions.
 The rest of the blocks are empty, but do pay a reward.
 (See [Section 3.10](/docs/03consensus/foliage "Section 3.10: Foliage") for more details.)

   >The timelord algorithm is explained in [Section 3.13](/docs/03consensus/timelords "Section 3.13: Timelord Algorithm").